lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 15. Create logStreamingApp.scala file.
 Run.
 Edit configurations -> Program arguments, input `10.0.2.15:9092 log_streaming_topic`. -> Apply
 16. In IDEA console, you will see the result.

 **Note:** Now the program is tested in local environment.
 LoggerGenerator.java is run in IDEA.
 Then we use Flume, Kafka and Spark Streaming to process data.
-However, we cannot do it for real projects in product environment.
+However, we cannot do it for real projects in production environment.
 Then what should we do?

 1. Pack LoggerGenerator.java as a .jar file.
 2. Flume and Kafka are the same as we did in local environment.